manasvihow/manasvihow/README.md

 # Hi, I'm Manasvi

-I'm a software developer with a Bachelor's in Electronics and Communication Engineering from IIT Roorkee.
-I specialize in building robust, user-focused web applications and APIs.
+I'm a software developer specializing in building robust, user-focused web applications and APIs.
 I care about writing maintainable code, automating repetitive tasks, and choosing the right tools for the job.

 ---